Love Everybody

-Love Everybody is the fourth studio album by American rock band The Presidents of the United States of America.
+Love Everybody is the fourth studio album by American rock band the Presidents of the United States of America.
 It was released on August 17, 2004, on the band's own label, PUSA Inc. It was the group's final album with Dave Dederer.
+The band returned to their standard musical style on this album.

 When the album was released in the UK, in 2005, it contained four bonus tracks.
 They included live versions of songs from their debut album, The Presidents of the United States of America, the previously unreleased song "Useless Crushes", and a cover of the Sex Pistols' "Problems".

 Critical reception

 The Spokesman-Review wrote that the album "finds The Presidents comfortably spinning absurdist fun-rock that recalls its super-successful 1995 self-titled debut."
 The Stranger called the album "vintage Presidents: infectious exuberance, great hooks, and a renewed sense of pop purpose."

 Track listing

-All songs by The Presidents of the United States of America, unless otherwise noted.
+All songs by Chris Ballew unless otherwise noted.